Family Business Burnout: The Work Nobody Sees

 What does family business burnout actually cost the business?

 Decisions sit for weeks that should take a day.
 The hire you needed six months ago still hasn't happened.
 Revenue isn't growing because the person responsible for growing it is too buried to think straight.
+Every week you operate at half capacity is a week the business didn't grow.
+Every decision that sat on your desk for three weeks instead of three days is momentum the business didn't recover.
 You're tracking the personal cost — the sleep, the health, the anger you're swallowing every day.
 Nobody's tracking what the business has lost while you've been holding it together.
 That number would make you sick.
+And it's been running in the background the entire time.

 Why does the most capable person in a family business become the bottleneck?

 Because they never made anyone else step up.
 Every time they absorbed a problem, every time they made a decision that should have belonged to someone else, every time they kept the peace instead of forcing the issue — they trained the people around them to wait.
+In any other company, someone who isn't pulling their weight gets managed or replaced.
+In a family business that conversation comes with a relationship attached.
+So the capable person absorbs instead.
+Decides instead.
+Covers instead.
+And the people around them never have to grow because they never have to.
 Now the whole business runs through one person.
 And that person is drowning.
 And nobody sees it as a problem because the business is still technically functioning.

 How do you stop being the bottleneck in your own family business?

 You stop doing other people's jobs.
 That's it.
 Except in a family business the people whose jobs you're doing are your family.
 Which means every conversation about accountability is also a conversation about the relationship.
 About who pulls their weight.
 About what happens if they don't.
 Those conversations don't go the way a normal management conversation goes and you already know that.
-That's why you haven't had it yet.
-That's why you're still carrying it.
-And that's why nothing has changed — and won't — until someone forces the issue.
-That someone is going to have to be you.
+You've probably tried a version of it already.
+It went sideways.
+Someone got defensive.
+Someone brought up something from ten years ago.
+The business problem turned into a family argument and nothing actually changed.
+So you went back to carrying it.
+Because that felt easier than going through that again.
+And every week you made that choice the pattern got more expensive and the people around you got more comfortable.

 When is family business burnout bad enough to get outside help?